Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 | When manager reference is empty     | Stop prcessing and generate an error or clear manager field in TOPdesk            |             |

 ### Prerequisites
-  - When creating changes or incidents a helloID agent is required
+  - When creating changes or incidents a helloID agent on-prem is required
   - Archiving reason that is configured in TOPdesk
-  - Credentials with the rights as descripted in premisions
+  - Credentials with the rights as descripted in permissions

 ### Permissions